Seeking The Highest Point in Abruzzo High In The Apennine Mountains

-While driving down the mountain David spotted a skydiver floating over the valley who may have launched from the high hills.
-As a former skydiver, I watched as he continued to float on the thermals and stay high over the low hills.
+While driving down the mountain David spotted a skydiver as he floated over the valley.
+He may have launched from the high hills.
+As a former skydiver, I watched as he continued to float on the thermals and stayed high over the low hills.
 When he lost his air he went down quickly.
-Although I watched to see him land safely in the hills, I was not sure he made it although we could not see his parachute hung up anywhere.
+We watched to see him land safely in the hills.
+I was not sure he made it although we did not see his parachute hung up anywhere.

 Winding our way to the interstate, still trying to beat the rain we turned the car around to take a closer look at “ruins” right on the side of the road.
-We found the virtually complete shell of an old church standing with no roof and no interior.
-It did not appear to be the victim of earthquake damage as we had seen through this region, but it was an eerie sight standing in isolation.
+We found the virtually complete shell of an old church with no roof and no interior.
+It did not appear to be the victim of earthquake damage as we saw through this region.
+But it was an eerie sight standing in isolation.

 The rain drops hit just as we reached the interstate.
 It pounded down on the car the whole way home.
-We had been ahead of the rain all day, but if finally had caught up.
-But not before we had finished our mountain adventure for this day.
+We were ahead of the rain all day but if finally had caught up.
+But not before we finished our mountain adventure for this day.
 But this would not be our only trip into the mountains of the Abruzzo region during our week in Pescara!

 Have you travelled high in the Apennine Mountains into the Gran Sasso mountains?
 Did you climb to the top of Rocca Calascio?